 So, what are my super obligations?

-As an employer in Australia, you usually need to make super payments for all employees who are 18 or older, and who earn at least $450 per month.
+We recommend you check with your lawyer, Commercial Lawyers Perth, because as an employer in Australia, you usually need to make super payments for all employees who are 18 or older, and who earn at least $450 per month.
 This isn’t a hard and fast rule, so make sure that you do your research to find out what is appropriate for your circumstances.
 If you are confused, a simple phone call to the ATO can help you figure things out.

 Currently, you have to pay a super contribution of 9.5% of an employee’s earnings into their nominated super fund.
 Note that you can’t deduct super contributions from an employee’s wage – they are additional payments above an on top of their normal hourly rate.